Alluxio/alluxio/docs/en/administration/Performance-Tuning.md

 If a file block is not stored in Alluxio, Alluxio will consult the UFS for its block locations, requiring an additional RPC.
 This extra overhead can be avoided by caching the UFS block locations.
-The size of this cache is determined by the value of `alluxio.master.ufs.block.location.cache.capacity`.
+The size of this cache is determined by the value of `alluxio.coordinator.ufs.block.location.cache.capacity`.
 Caching is disabled if the value is set to `0`.

 Increasing the cache size will allow the Alluxio master to store more UFS block locations,